-2.2 Setting up Helm
+3.1 Setting up Helm

-Helm, the package manager for Kubernetes, is a useful tool to install, upgrade and manage applications on a Kubernetes cluster.
-We will be using Helm to install and manage JupyterHub on our cluster.
+Helm, the package manager for Kubernetes, is a useful tool for: installing, upgrading and managing applications on a Kubernetes cluster.
+Helm packages are called charts.
+We will be install and manage JupyterHub on our Kubernetes cluster with a Helm chart.